The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Conclusions

-The analysis of per--capita GDP suggests the existence of an environmental Kuznets curve for N--fertilizer, with Europe showing a linear negative relation between per--capita GDP and the amount of applied fertilizer, South America an inverted U--shape and South--East Asia a positive convex relation.
-If we take into account their respective per--capita GDP ranges, the environmental Kuznets curve hypothesis seems well grounded.
-The exception is Africa, that displays a non statistically significant relation.
-Both the dynamic and the spatial dependence parameters are statistically very strong with the latter being positive and the former negative for all the macro--regions with the exception of Europe, where it is not statistically significant.
-This testifies both certain behavioural similarities in agronomic practices among neighboring areas, probably also due to similar agro--climatic conditions, and the presence of knowledge deriving from the past.
-The spatio--temporal coefficient is also strongly significant, and positive, in all the macro--regions, except for Europe.
-This validates the choice of our spatial dynamic model, revealing that not only pure spatial and temporal dependence parameters play an important role, but also the spatio--temporal coefficient could hide spillover effects, which will be shown one year later.
+The main results are as follows.
+Both the dynamic and the spatial dependence parameters are statistically very strong with the latter being positive and the former negative for all the macro--regions.
+This testifies both certain behavioural similarities in agronomic practices among neighbouring areas, probably due to similar agro--climatic conditions, and the presence of knowledge deriving from the past.
+The spatio--temporal coefficient is also strongly significant, and positive, in all the macro--regions, even when considering the error correlation.
+This validates the choice of the spatial dynamic model, revealing that not only pure spatial and temporal dependence parameters play an important role, but also the spatio--temporal coefficient could hide spillover effects, which will be shown one year later.
+Looking at the climatic variables, it is possible to observe a rather differentiated response to weather anomalies.
+In particular, whereas in Europe and in South America present and past levels of dryness and wetness are generally significant predictors of N--fertilization, the opposite is true in South--East Asia and Africa.
+This may imply a lower capacity, possibly due to knowledge or technical deficiencies, to adapt fertilization to abnormal weather conditions.
+Not surprisingly, the area where good agronomic practices seem to be observed more often is Europe, whereas South America shows some contrasting results.
+The analysis of per--capita GDP suggests the existence of an environmental Kuznets curve for N--fertilizer in Europe, and also in South America when including PF, showing an inverted U--shape relation between per--capita GDP and the amount of applied fertilizer.
+South--East Asia and Africa, instead, display a linearly positive relation between fertilization and the time lag of per--capita GDP, suggesting the possibility that they are still in the ascending section of the Kuznets curve.
+This last element may also be interpreted as a sign of the presence of poverty traps, thus calling for ad hoc policy interventions.